manetu/temporal-clojure-sdk/doc/workflows.md

 ## Implementing Workflows

 A Workflow implementation consists of defining a (defworkflow) function.
-This function is invoked by the platform each time a new Workflow execution is started or retried.
-As soon as this method returns, the Workflow execution is considered as completed and the result is available to the caller via ([get-result](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.client.core#get-result)).
+The platform invokes this function each time a new Workflow execution is started or retried.
+Returning from the method signals that the Workflow execution is considered complete.
+The result is available to the caller via ([get-result](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.client.core#get-result)).

 ### Example